go-qml/qml/README.md

 the qml package will be built, and the particle example will be built and run.
 For stopping it from the command line, run as the phablet user:

-    $ upstart-app-stop gopkg.in.qml.particle-example
+    $ ubuntu-app-stop gopkg.in.qml.particle-example

 for running it again:

-    $ upstart-app-launch gopkg.in.qml.particle-example
+    $ ubuntu-app-launch gopkg.in.qml.particle-example

 These commands depend on the following file, installed by setup.sh: